cbarbat/Mathematica-Parser/README.md

 - make a lot of JUnit tests to see where this parser is identical to *Mathematica* and where it differs

-- see if the lexer can support Unicode characters

 ##![Contact][con-image] Credits, Contact and Licensing